How to Encrypt USB Drives in Windows 11 with BitLocker

 Best Practices for USB Encryption

-Before you encrypt a USB drive, consider formatting it to NTFS or exFAT to avoid file size limits, especially for large files.
+Before encrypting a USB drive, consider formatting it to NTFS or exFAT.
+This helps avoid file size limits, particularly for large files.

 Summary